Espreccino/espreccino.github.io/_web/2_sample.md

 ---

 ## Introduction
-This is a sample app to demonstrate the JS SDK for Pepper Talk.
+This is a sample app to demonstrate the JS SDK for Pepper Talk available on our [Pepper Talk Web SDK Example](https://github.com/Espreccino/PepperTalkWebSDKExample) Github repo.
 It contains both the server and the client components.
 Its built as an Express service for the server and Angular app for the client.

 ## Quick Start
 * git clone *this repo*